Great Savings Secrets Straight From The Costco CEO

 The result is a store where bulk buying really does make sense and won’t lead to a lot of waste.

-3. When Does Costco Beat Sam’s Club?
+3. When Does Costco Beat Sam’s Club on Price?

 I thought it was interesting that the Costco CEO admitted that their pricing is not much different than Sam’s Club on things like toothpaste, shampoo, shaving cream, and the like.